BONAPART1990/git-test-TC-repo1/README.md

 ### unordered lists
 * markdown
 * supports
-* unordered list
-* using star symbol
+* unordered list  using star symbol

 - or
-- using
-- dash
-- symbol
+- using dash symbol

+### are you seeing it
 ### ordered lists
 1. markdown
 2. support